scheff173/NoGL3dDemo/README.md

 ## Renderer

-The `RenderContext::render()` function has to called to render 3d contents into the frame buffer of the `RenderContext`.
+The `RenderContext::render()` function has to be called to render the 3d contents into the frame buffer of the `RenderContext`.
 Actually, this does nothing else than calling the render callback which has to be installed before:

     void render() { _cbRender(*this); }

 The render callback may call the various methods to change internal states of the `RenderContext` including one of the most important: `RenderContext::drawVertex()`.

 Each call of `RenderContext::drawVertex()` adds a vertex to an internal buffer.
 It collects vertices until 3 vertices are available to rasterize a triangle.
-With the 3<sup>rd</sup> vertex, the internal vertex buffer is processed with `RenderContext::rasterize()` and cleared.
+With the 3<sup>rd</sup> vertex, the internal vertex buffer is processed with `RenderContext::rasterize()` and cleared afterwards.

 The triangle vertex coordinates are transformed into screen space by multiplying with the MVPS matrix.